Introduction

 This is the most common form of demolition used widely.
 This involves knocking down buildings and structures with mechanical help like hydraulic thrusters, bulldozers, excavators, wrecking balls, etc… Mechanical demolition also involves undermining, where a building or structure is demolished by weakening its internal supports to encourage a controlled collapse.
 Mechanical demolitions are fast and cheap when compared to Deconstruction.

-2. Deconstruction (Demolition by Hand)
+2. Deconstruction (Demolition by Hand): Eco-Friendly but Costly

 This demolition form is a process where one manually strip and deconstruct the house piece by piece with a strong motive of salvaging as many materials as possible.
 Even the name gives away the motive behind this form of demolition.
 This is the most eco-friendly form of demolition but, it might take a lot of time and could even break your bank.
 Your doors, light fixtures, sinks and glass windows will be safe and sound for future use when you are opting for demolition by hand.